-4.2.
-Fish and Benthic Macroinvertebrates
+4.2 Fish and Benthic Macroinvertebrates

-Salinity is an important physical factor affecting the biota of tidal rivers, and is, in turn, influenced by the amount of freshwater inflow as well as the effects of tides.
-Osmotic limitations restrict the ability of many freshwater species from using habitat in downstream portions that are tidally influenced.
-Osmotic constraints also restrict marine species access to low salinity and fresh-water habitats.
-During high flow periods, salinity at a given location is expected to be lower than during an average or low flow year, expanding the habitat available for freshwater and oligohaline (< 5 psu) organisms.
-In contrast, during low flow periods, saline water may extend further upstream, facilitating habitat expansion for estuarine species while contracting the habitat available for freshwater organisms (Alber 2002).
+Salinity is an important physical factor affecting biota of tidal rivers that is influenced by both freshwater inflow and tidal effects.
+Osmotic limitations impose restrictions on the range of freshwater and marine species and fish communities in the Lower Peace River can be separated based upon their primary salinity habitat (Call et al. 2013, Stevens et al. 2017).
 Estuaries also support euryhaline communities, which are organisms that can tolerate a wide range of salinities and have adapted to seasonal fluctuations in flow regimes (Banks et al. 1991).
-Many species, including estuarine-dependent fish, rely on different salinity zones, during different life stages (Wang and Raney 1971; Peebles 2002; Greenwood et al. 2004; Rubec et al. 2018).
+Many species, including estuarine-dependent fish, rely on different salinity zones during different life stages (Wang and Raney 1971; Kelley and Burbanck 1976; Peebles 2002; Greenwood et al. 2004; Rubec et al. 2018).
+Based upon catch data, the oligohaline zone (0.5 to 5 psu) in the Lower Peace River may serve as an extension of juvenile habitat for estuarine residents and transients, species that can tolerate a wide range of salinities (Banks et al. 1991, Stevens et al. 2013).